vtrnnhlinh/vtrnnhlinh.github.io/_drafts/llm_kg_0.md

 related_publications: true
 ---

 Bro, hear me out.
-I feel like my Graph-of-Heads dream is falling apart.
+I feel like my [Graph-of-Heads](https://vtrnnhlinh.github.io/blog/tag/goh/) dream is falling apart.
+There is a field called **LLM+KG** seems very near to my idea, I think it worth to see what is it.

 ## Surveys

+### What is LLM+KG?

 ## edc